Could Mike Trout and Bryce Harper become baseball's all-time greatest superstar duo?

 11. 2004: Barry Bonds and Albert Pujols (301.8 combined three-year wRC)

-The end of late-peak Barry and the middle of Pujols' decade-long peak.
+The end of late-peak Barry and the middle of Pujols' decadelong peak.
 It was a good time in the National League.

 10. 1999: Mark McGwire and Jeff Bagwell (311.6)